Special Thanks to Dr. Jim Hannum, Olympia

 |

-the Lewis County Historical Museum.
-Special thanks to Jason Mattson,
+Photo courtesy of the the Lewis County Historical Museum.
+Special thanks

 |